Don't Quit Me Now

 "Don't Quit Me Now" is a song co-written and recorded by American country music artist James House.
 It was released in March 1989 as the first single from the album James House.
 It reached No. 25 on the Billboard Hot Country Singles & Tracks chart.
 The song was written by House and Wendy Waldman.

 Content

-The song is about a single father pleading his wife not to leave him.
+The song is about a father pleading his partner not to leave him.